Upwork Review: Is It Right for Your Business?

 Hourly disputes only dispute the amount of time spent on a project; for instance, if a freelancer overbills you.
 Fixed-price disputes are for refunds in an escrow account for milestones not reached.
 You can also terminate the freelancer for unsatisfactory work.

 Sometimes, it’s better to classify a freelancer as an employee.
 Then, of course, you need to put them on payroll.
 Upwork can handle payroll for your freelance team that you may hire as employees rather than as contractors.
-It’s a great option when working with a freelancer on a long-term contract.

 Your freelancers will need to be paid on an hourly basis, and Upwork pays weekly or monthly, depending on the local laws and your preferences.

 Payroll costs 23% of the freelancer contract.
-Of that, 13% is payroll fees (taxes and social security), which Upwork says is about what an independent contractor would pay in self-employment taxes, so the after-tax impact is often negligible.
+Of that, 13% is payroll fees (taxes and Social Security), which Upwork says is about what an independent contractor would pay in self-employment taxes, so the after-tax impact is often negligible.
 The rest cover Upwork’s processing fees.
 You may get a discount on these fees when you also use Payroll.
 Upwork says many businesses negotiate these fees into the freelancer contract.

 Upwork can provide worldwide payroll as well.
 Contact the provider for details.